UnibaGEO/UGLC_polygonal/README.md

 - <b> COUNTRY: </b> the content of this field represents the country where the event was located (where missing it was derived using its coordinates

-- <b> ACCURACY: </b> the content of this field represents the precision in meters of the relative deviation of the georeferenced point from the actual landslide (if there is one), where the NaN values or the spatially uncertain points are represented by the value -99999
+- <b> ACCURACY: </b> the content of this field represents the precision in meters of the relative deviation of the georeferenced polygon from the actual landslide (if there is one), where the NaN values or the spatially uncertain points are represented by the value -99999